kodkoder/pforcs-problem-sheet/README.md

 [bmi.py](https://github.com/kodkoder/pforcs-problem-sheet/blob/main/bmi.py)

 ### Explaining the Code:
 The user is prompted to input his/her weight and height.
-The input is stored as variables
+The input is stored as variables and then used to calculate the result.
+Format function is used to display two decimals only.

 ### References:
 1.  https://www.w3schools.com/python/python_string_formatting.asp